figredos/data_science/README.md

 ## Contents

-- [Machine learning 101](/TEXT_FILES/machine_learning_101.md): Introductory concepts to Machine Learning and Data Science
+- [Machine learning 101](/TEXT_FILES/machine_learning_101.md): Introductory concepts to Machine Learning and Data Science.

 - [Framework](/TEXT_FILES/framework.md): Introduction to the framework used in Machine Learning and Data Science.

+- [Environment Setup](/TEXT_FILES/environment_setup.md): Setting up tools that will be used throughout this repository.

 - [Utilities](/TEXT_FILES/utilities.md)